chtoucas/Abc/README.md

 Features
 --------

-- A strict Option type for C#.
+- An option type for C#.
 - Utilities to write code in the ROP style (Railway Oriented Programming).

 Quick start with `Maybe<T>`
 ---------------------------

-An Option type or Maybe type (a better fit for what we use it for), is like a box containing a value or no value at all.
+An option type or maybe type (a better fit for what we use it for), is like a box containing a value or no value at all.

 It can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
-We shall see a few real-world use cases.
+Hopefully, we shall see a few compelling use cases for a maybe type.

-It differs from a nullable in that it applies to both value types and reference types.
-Also a nullable reference type, like `string?`, is just a string type to which the language adds a special (sentinel) value, the `null` value.
-It is also possible to create a _maybe_ of a _maybe_ (`Maybe<Maybe<T>>`).
+An option type is a very simple sum type `Maybe<T> = Some<T> | None` (exclusive or, but of course this is not possible in C#), whereas a nullable value type, like `int?`, is just an integer type to which the language adds a special (sentinel) value, the `null` value.
+What's the difference?
+You can't ignore the fact that an option is either something or nothing, you are forced to handle both cases.

+`Maybe<T>` also differs from a nullable in that it applies to both value types and reference types; NRTs do not count since they are not actual .NET types but annotations that the compiler can take advantage of.
+There are many other small differences.
+For instance, one can nest _maybe_'s (`Maybe<Maybe<T>>`) whereas one can't create an `int??`; `Nullable<Nullable<T>>` is not valid in C#.

 #### Construct a _maybe_
 ```csharp